edgi-govdata-archiving/edgi-scripts/CONTRIBUTING.md

-# How to Contribute
+# Contributing Guidelines

+We love improvements to our tools!
+EDGI has general [guidelines for contributing][edgi-contribute] to all of our organizational repos.

-Here are some quick notes on contributing:
+Here are some notes specific to this project:

 * We have configured this project on CircleCI to [only run on pull requests and `master` branch][pr-config].
 We have further configured